cjimti/mk/_posts/2018-05-10-kubectl-remote-x509-valid.md

 mast: broken
 ---

 Just set up a brand new cluster?
-Changed the domain or IP or your admin node?
+Changed the domain or IP of your admin node?
 Then you may have encountered the error **Unable to connect to the server: x509: certificate is valid for ...**.
 The following is a fix for this common issue.
 However, there are often other reasons to rebuild your cluster cert, and it's relatively easy.

 TL;DR: "I don't care about the fix I need to remote control my cluster.
 Security?
 Whats that?":